 THE BATTLE OF ARNHEM

-With 'Operation Market Garden', Arnhem became the world stage with the largest operation on Dutch soil during the Second World War.
-From September 17 to 25, 1944, a joint Allied invasion was to ensure that a number of important Dutch bridges were captured.
-During the Battle of Arnhem, the Rhine Bridge proved to be “a bridge too far”.
+With Operation Market Garden, Arnhem became the world stage for the largest operation on Dutch soil during World War II.
+From September 17 to 25, 1944, a joint Allied invasion was intended to capture several key Dutch bridges.
+During the Battle of Arnhem, the Rhine Bridge proved to be "a bridge too far."
 It became a catastrophe that played a key role in the further course of the war.
-Since 1945, September in Arnhem has been dedicated to the commemoration of the Battle of Arnhem.
-Arnhem is known worldwide for the Battle of Arnhem and the Bridge Too Far.
-Unfortunately, the number of veterans is decreasing and the memory is fading.
-That is why it is now time to commemorate the Battle of Arnhem in an innovative and dignified way.
-In an experience with art, film and music, Bridge to Liberation in an Experience brings the stories surrounding the Battle of Arnhem alive for everyone; from 8 to 88 years.
-This lays a foundation for commemorating the Battle of Arnhem in the future.
+Since 1945, Arnhem has dedicated September to the commemoration of the Battle of Arnhem.
+Arnhem is known worldwide for the Battle of Arnhem and the "Bridge Too Far."
+Unfortunately, the number of veterans is declining, and the memory is fading.
+Therefore, it is now time to commemorate the Battle of Arnhem in an innovative and dignified way.
+In an experience featuring art, film, and music, Bridge to Liberation brings the stories surrounding the Battle of Arnhem to life for everyone, from 8 to 88 years old.
+This lays the foundation for future commemorations of the Battle of Arnhem.

 MARKET GARDEN